MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/README.md

 Welcome to the coach's guide for this Hackathon.
 Here you will find links to specific guidance for coaches for each of the challenges.

 **NOTE**: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
-Go learn something.
+Go and learn something :)

 ## Coach's Solution Guides